Teen Alcohol and Drug Use

 In most cases, a hostile, angry face-to-face meeting pushes your teen away from the family.
 If you don't know what to do or if you feel uncomfortable, ask for help from a pediatrician, psychologist, or psychiatrist.

-Returning to substance abuse, called relapse, is common after treatment.
+Returning to substance use, called relapse, is common after treatment.
 It is not a failure on the part of your teen or the treatment program.
-Recovery from addiction is hard and takes time.
+Recovery from substance use disorder is hard and takes time.
 Know that there may be setbacks that your teen will need to overcome one step at a time.

 To help prevent substance use: